1997–98 Tampa Bay Lightning season

 The 1997–98 Tampa Bay Lightning season was the Lightning's sixth season of operation.
-The Lightning missed the playoffs for the second consecutive year.
+The Lightning missed the playoffs for the second consecutive year for the first time since the 1993–94 season and the 1994–95 season.

 Regular season

 On October 26, head coach Terry Crisp was fired after a 2–7–2 start and Paul Ysebaert’s tenure as team captain ended.
 Assistant coach Rick Paterson served as interim head coach until Jacques Demers was hired as the team’s new head coach on November 12.
 Demers named Mikael Renberg the team’s new captain on November 19.

 The Lightning struggled offensively during the regular season, being shut out a league-high 11 times (tied with the Chicago Blackhawks and the Mighty Ducks of Anaheim) and finishing 26th in goals scored (151), power-play goals scored (33) and power-play percentage (9.35%).
 The 9.35% power play was the lowest in NHL history in one season by any team until the 2020-21 Anaheim Ducks surpassed it with an 8.94% power play efficiency; the Lightning’s percentage remains the lowest in a full, non-shortened NHL season.